gleechi/gleechi.github.io/pages/1.1.0/unity/unity_vgonboarding_task5.md

 * And _Desired Poses_ is **cap_target** transform that is child of the bottle.
 * Since the cap is a rotational symetric object, so assemble angle threshold just need to make sure its symetry axis is aligned with desired pose.
 This axis is represented by the **y-axis** of the cap object itself, since _Assemble Anchor_ is not assigned.
 Therefore _Asemble Axis_ is set to be (0, 1, 0) to indicate y-axis of the object should match that of **cap_target**.
 * Because when assembled, cap is using  {% include tooltip.html tooltip="Revolute" text="revolute" %} joint with non-zero screw rate to simulate screwing effect of cap in real world.
 A disabled [VG_Articulation](unity_component_vgarticulation.1.1.0.html) with  {% include tooltip.html tooltip="Revolute" text="revolute" %} joint is added to this game object and drag it to _Assemble Articulation_ entry.
+* Because when disassemble a cap in the real life, we need to unscrew to loosen it, this requirement is simulated by checking _Disassemble On Zero State_ flag.
-* Because the cap initially is at the disassembled state (attached to radio with {% include tooltip.html tooltip="Floating" text="floating" %} joint), we don't need to assign _Disassemble Articulation_ entry.
+* Because the cap initially is at the disassembled state ({% include tooltip.html tooltip="Floating" text="floating" %} joint), we don't need to assign _Disassemble Articulation_ entry.
-* Because the cap initially is at the disassembled state (attached to radio with {% include tooltip.html tooltip="Floating" text="floating" %} joint), if the object initially is {% include tooltip.html tooltip="PhysicalObject" text="physical" %}, when disassembled it will always recover its physical properties automatically handled by VG.
+* Because the cap initially is at the disassembled state ({% include tooltip.html tooltip="Floating" text="floating" %} joint), if the object initially is {% include tooltip.html tooltip="PhysicalObject" text="physical" %}, when disassembled it will always recover its physical properties automatically handled by VG.
 Therefore _Force Disassembled Physical_ flag does not need to be checked.